Warning for New Business Owners in France: Don’t Fall for “Official-Looking” Scam Letters

 What Happened

-“Formulaire de référencement des sociétés”
+- “Formulaire de référencement des sociétés”

-- It referenced administrative language
+- They used administrative language

-Pay 194.99 € within 8 days
+👉 194.99 € within 8 days

 Why This Is a Scam